-The Freedman Center for Digital Scholarship features 20 workstations available to CWRU and CIA students, staff, faculty, as well as the general public.
+The Freedman Center for Digital Scholarship features multiple workstations available to CWRU students, staff, and faculty.
 These workstations have dedicated functions ranging from scanning and A/V editing to high-powered research software like GIS and 3D modeling.

 A full list of available software is viewable at researchguides.case.edu/FCsoftware